Lamer87/Space_Engineers_DLC_unlocker/README.md

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)
 ---
 #### - 🚮 ***Manual Uninstallation:***
-  - 1 - Chek Notes below FIRST!
+  - 1 - If the game updates to a new version the `steam_api64.dll` file, just remove `steam_api64_o.dll`
+    - How can I find out if the game has been updated: CreamAPI dll takes ~700kb, a legit one takes ~290kb
   - 2 - Delete `steam_api64.dll` and `cream_api.ini`
   - 3 - Rename `steam_api64_o.dll` to `steam_api64.dll` (or restore your backup)

-  Notes:
-    - If the game updates to a new version the `steam_api64.dll` file, just remove `steam_api64_o.dll`
-    - How can I find out if the game has been updated?
-CreamAPI dll takes ~700kb, a legit one takes ~290kb
-    - If something goes wrong, take a look at the [Troubleshooting section](https://github.com/Lamer87/Space_Engineers_DLC_unlocker?tab=readme-ov-file#-3) below to check files
+    Note: If something goes wrong, take a look at the [Troubleshooting section](https://github.com/Lamer87/Space_Engineers_DLC_unlocker?tab=readme-ov-file#-3) below to check files.

 <br>